joseph-flinn/site/frontend/posts/retro-success-non-prod-launch.md

 arose in the non-production environment that required novel solutions relative to the production environment.
 At that time, a single deploy to production took half a day.
 The non-production environment needed to be deployed to multiple times a day.
-If it took half a day to update non-production, it would useless half of the time.
+If it took half a day to update non-production, it would be useless half of the time.
 We were able to solve the multi-hour deploy time in non-production and then apply the same solution to production.
 This pattern repeated itself with other processes between the two environments over the next few years.